nmihreteab879-design/osticket-ticketinglifecylce/README.md

 - Professional communication and documentation

-### Skills Demonstrated Throughout the Project

-### Technical Skills
-- Ticket lifecycle management
-- SLA selection and priority assignment
-- Troubleshooting hardware and software issues
-- Routing tickets to correct teams
-- Using help desk systems effectively

-### Professional Skills
-- Clear written communication
-- Understanding user impact
-- Time management
-- Following support workflows
-- Documenting fixes for team visibility

 ### Summary

 This project shows real help desk responsibilities: taking in user issues, classifying them correctly, troubleshooting problems, documenting everything, and closing tickets.
 It demonstrates technical ability, communication skills, and the decision-making needed in an IT support role.